Longmen Grottoes: Early history

-The earliest history of the creation of Longmen Grottoes is traced to the reign of Emperor Xiaowen of Northern Wei dynasty when he shifted his capital to Luoyang from Dàtóng; Luoyang's symbolic value is borne by the fact that it served as the historic capital for 13 dynasties.
+The earliest history of the creation of Longmen Grottoes is traced to the reign of Emperor Xiaowen of Northern Wei dynasty when he shifted his capital to Luoyang from Datong; Luoyang's symbolic value is borne by the fact that it served as the historic capital for 13 dynasties.
 The grottoes were excavated and carved with Buddhist subjects over the period from 493 AD to 1127 AD, in four distinct phases.
 The first phase started with the Northern Wei dynasty (493–534).
 The second phase saw slow development of caves as there was interruption due to strife in the region, between 524 and 626, during the reign of the Sui dynasty (581–618) and the early part of the Tang dynasty (618–907).
 The third phase, was during the reign of the Tang dynasty when Chinese Buddhism flourished and there was a proliferation of caves and carvings from 626 to the mid 8th century.
 The last phase, which was the fourth, was from the later part of the Tang dynastic rule extending to the Northern Song dynasty rule, which saw a decline in the creation of grottoes.
 It came to an end due to internecine war between the Jin and Yuan dynasties.

-Guyangdong or the Shiku Temple, credited to Emperor Xiaowen, was the first cave temple to be built at the center of the southern floor of the West Hill.
-Emperor Xuanwu of Northern Wei followed up this activity and excavated three more caves, two in memory of his father, Emperor Xiaowen, and one in memory of his mother; all three caves are grouped under the title of the "Three Binyang Caves" (Binyangsandong), which were built by the emperor over a 24-year period.
+Guyang-dong or the Shiku Temple, credited to Emperor Xiaowen, was the first cave temple to be built at the center of the southern floor of the West Hill.
+Emperor Xuanwu of Northern Wei followed up this activity and excavated three more caves, two in memory of his father, Emperor Xiaowen, and one in memory of his mother; all three caves are grouped under the title of the "Three Binyang Caves" (Binyangsan-dong), which were built by the emperor over a 24-year period.
 Over 30% of the caves seen now were built during this period.

-In 527, the Huangfugong or Shikusi grottoes, a major cave, was completed.
+In 527, the Huangfugong or Shiku-si grottoes, a major cave, was completed.
 It is a well conserved cave located to the south of the West Hill.

-In 675, Fengxiansi Cave, on the southern floor of the West Hill was completed during the Tang dynasty rule.
+In 675, Fengxian-si Cave, on the southern floor of the West Hill was completed during the Tang dynasty rule.
 This marked the third phase of creation and the peak period of the gottoes' creation.
 It is estimated that 60% of the caves seen at Longmen came about in this period from 626 till 755.
 During this period, in addition to the caves which housed Buddha statues of various sizes, some Buddhist temples were also built in open spaces with scenic settings in the same complex.
 However, these are now mostly in ruins.
-During this phase, Emperor Gaozong and Empress Wu Zetian were instrumental in intensifying the activity when they were ruling from Luyong.
+During this phase, Emperor Gaozong and Empress Wu Zetian were instrumental in intensifying the activity when they were ruling from Luoyang.